DanielGITB/library-challenge/UserStories.md

 # 10
 As a visitor
 in order to return the book
-I want to know which date
+I want to know which date it shall be returned